content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/Core Java 8+/4-java-exception-file-handling/3-java-file-handling-introduction.md

 -   In Java, a sequence of data is known as a stream.
 -   This concept is used to perform I/O operations on a file.
--   There are two types of streams :
+-   There are two types of streams : input stream and output stream.

 ## 2.1 Input Stream